Web3-Pi/web3-reverse-proxy-docs/docs/installation.md

 user@host:~$ python3 --version
 ```

-At first create a data directory for Web3 Pi proxy instance and change the working directory to it.
+At first create a data directory for Web3 Proxy instance and change the working directory to it.
 For the purposes of demonstration assume that the data directory is `web3pi` in the user's home folder.
 Then the example commands are